Where Forensic Science, Technology and Innovation come together

 From the scene to the lab: precision, accuracy, and operational excellence.

 This pillar covers everything that happens at the scene of a crime and during the investigative process.
-Sessions will explore the methodologies, tools and technologies driving accuracy, efficiency, and stronger case outcomes.
+Sessions will explore the methodologies, tools and technologies driving accuracy, efficiency and stronger case outcomes.

-Laboratory Science & Technology
+Laboratory science & technology

 Where biology, chemistry and advanced science shape the truth.